More on sugar: this might explain the term Sickly Sweet.

 Let’s look at some other interesting facts:

-The real problem cause of obesity is the nutritional quality of our food supply even including the fresh produce now available.
+However, the real cause of obesity is the nutritional quality of our food supply, including the fresh produce we widely have available.

 The problem is that most of this sweetness in our produce is sucrose and it is a function of the fertilizers, irrigation and agricultural selection we have applied over the last 30 years.

 High among the high sucrose fruits in addition to mangoes are grapes, kiwifruit, stone fruits, melons, pineapple and most dried fruits (dates in particular).
-Even that huge, sweet apple in Professor Brand Miller’s hand is a high sugar hit and further compromised as to its reduced content of fibre and antioxidants.
+Even that huge, sweet apple in Professor Brand Miller’s hand in the image above, is a high sugar hit (around 10% sugar) and further compromised by its reduced content of fibre, bioavailable minerals and antioxidants.

 Sweetness and Size Up, Food Value Down